dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 ### Conclusion
 Implementing both a programming language and JIT is a LOT of work.
-Nevertheless working on it was both fun and educational and there is still so much stuff that would be cool to implement or to improve.
+Nevertheless working on it was and still is both fun and educational and there will always be so much stuff that would be cool to implement or to improve.
 The source is on [Github](https://github.com/dinfuehr/dora), contributions are welcome.